Like us on Facebook!

 Historic Main Street Theaters

 A Time Traveling Concert

-Christina says, “It was the highlight of my music career to take songs I had written about Oregon, writing songs of every style for the show and I had the chance to work with Paul Wyntergreen, a brilliant lyricist in putting his words to music as well, composing for someone lyric’s other then my own for the first time.
-Thousands reserved tickets and hundreds of people came out and persisted for two and half hours in the pouring rain and the audience encouraged me to expand the scope of the production and take it on tour, thus “Romancing the West” was born.
+Christina says, “It was the highlight of my musical career to use songs I had written about Oregon and writing songs of every style for the show.
+I had the chance to work with Paul Wyntergreen, a brilliant lyricist, in putting his words to music as well, composing for someone’s lyrics other than my own for the first time.
+Thousands reserved tickets and hundreds of people came out and persisted for two and half hours in the pouring rain.
+The audience encouraged me to expand the scope of the production and take it on tour, thus ‘Romancing the West®’ was born.”

 Christina and her co-producer, legendary cowboy poet Butch Martin, hope to provoke communication between multiple generations in families as they set aside cell phones and computers to engage in history together around the music of all eras.

 “America has been a land of great beauty and triumph, and a beacon of freedom to the world.
 We have had our own failings as Americans enslaved our fellow man, banished the Native people to reservations, interned Japanese American’s during World War ll, and for a time denied our sisters and brothers the right to vote, yet we have forgiven each other and we can heal those wounds, showcasing to the world forgiveness, faith, hope and love, through music, art and education, having overcome powerfully as one people under God.”